uowaep/CubiQuake/README.md

 - Custom Start:
 - - Set 'worldname name'. (default: world1)
 - - Set 'worldsize size'. (default: 9 - There is no max, but beware of long generation times.)
-- - Type 'start' or 'map world.map'.
+- - Type "start" or "map world.map".

 If the world files don't exist they will generate into /gamedata/data/worlds/worldname and the world will spawn after generation.